linucksrox/linucksrox.github.io/_posts/2019-08-23-learning-android-today.md

 ### Data Binding ###
 Tie your data to your views directly in the XML layout file and stop worrying about manually handling data changes/updates/refreshes at different varying points in time (or forgetting to code in another refresh when you make changes to your app later on).

+### Live Data ###
+Live data is a way to make your data "observable" meaning you can listen for changes in the data and take action, without having to write a lot of code to get it all working.
+You basically just wrap normal data inside LiveData and it allows you to set up an observer (like a listener) so whenever the data changes that listener gets notified.
+This also works nicely with data binding so your screen gets updated when the data changes regardless of if the user caused the change or something else on the back end changed it.

 ### Coroutines ###
 This is something that will "unlock" your ability to move forward with other things such as databases and networking.
 Without background work off the Main thread, you will be unable to do many things, and even if you can do some things your app's performance can really suffer.
 From my experience, coroutines are a very straightforward way of doing background work which is both useful and necessary for different situations.
 Forget about AsyncTasks and loaders and everything else, coroutines are very easy to learn and you can get more complex over time as needed.